tbenade/wercker-devcenter/source/articles/steps/index.md

 ![image](http://f.cl.ly/items/2O3V2n3A1n2d3u3S363D/wercker_pipeline.png)

-Examples of a **buid step** are compilation of your code, running your unit tests or performing [jshint](https://github.com/wercker/step-jshint/).
+Examples of a **build step** are compilation of your code, running your unit tests or performing [jshint](https://github.com/wercker/step-jshint/).